-6.2 Education
+5.2 Education

-In addition to the education opportunities provided to the community by Adopt an ESA and other stewardship programs, a number of schools and post-secondary institutions are located in the vicinity of the MVHF ESA (south) and represent another opportunity to extend ecological knowledge and stewardship.
+In addition to the education opportunities provided to the community by Adopt-an-ESA and other stewardship programs, a number of schools and post-secondary institutions are located in the vicinity of the MVHF ESA (south) and represent another opportunity to extend ecological knowledge and stewardship.
 Options for engaging staff/students in education about the MVHF ESA (south) but also active monitoring/management could continue to include:

 - In-Class Presentations

 - Guided Hikes

+- Childreach's Wild Child Day Camp Program

 - Citizen Science projects

 - Restoration Activities (e.g. tree planting)

-- · Co-op Opportunities with the UTRCA/City
+- Co-op Opportunities with the UTRCA/City